Hecke correspondences for smooth moduli spaces of sheaves: Derived categories

 Let us now deal with the case $n=2$.
-The fact that the third and fourth fiber squares in Proposition \ref{prop:derived fiber square} are derived, combined with Proposition \ref{prop:base change}, implies that the compositions $g_0 = \te_{(d_1,d_2)} \circ \te_k$ and $g_2 = \te_k \circ \te_{(d_1,d_2)}$ are given by the following correspondences:
+The fact that the fiber squares in Proposition \ref{prop:xxy and yxx} are derived, combined with Proposition \ref{prop:base change}, implies that the compositions $g_0 = \te_{(d_1,d_2)} \circ \te_k$ and $g_2 = \te_k \circ \te_{(d_1,d_2)}$ are given by the following correspondences, respectively: